 Since Russia's full-scale invasion of Ukraine on 24 February 2022, I have been regularly speaking to the media about Ukrainian resistance.
-My media appearances include interviews for NTD, HRT, Al Jazeera English, BBC News, and CNN, including:
+My media appearances include interviews for NTD, HRT, Al Jazeera English, BBC News, BBC America and CNN, including:

 Serhiy Zhadan’s works have given a voice to the generation of Ukrainians who came of age in independent Ukraine, following the collapse of the Soviet Union.
 I moderated his literary event in London, organised by the UIL.